create DomQuery from HTML string

 Environment::setup()

-• improves error dump readability (coloring included), otherwise, default PHP stack trace is printed
+• improves the readability of error dumps (including coloring); otherwise, the default PHP stack trace is printed

-• enables check that assertions have been called in test, otherwise, tests without (e.g. forgotten) assertions pass too
+• enables checking that assertions were called in the test; otherwise, tests without assertions (e.g., forgotten ones) also pass

-• automatically starts code coverage collector when --coverage is used (described later)
+• automatically starts collecting information about the executed code (when --coverage is used) (described further)

 • prints the status OK or FAILURE at the end of the script